- 24+ Best Webinar Software Platforms For Every Business in 2024 (Ranked & Reviewed) - November 11, 2023

 What are the Best Lead Generation Strategies?

 The first step in getting leads is figuring out how exactly to capture your customers’ information on your website — email address, name and phone numbers.

-Once you have a mechanism for capturing leads with lead generation software, you need to start testing tactics.
+Once you have a mechanism for capturing leads with your choice lead generation software, you need to start testing tactics.

 Now, keep in mind, all the tactics below WILL work with some amount of time and resourcing, but the key is narrowing it down to the lowest hanging fruit — the handful of tactics that will have the highest impact with the lowest lift and ad spend.
 Your time and money is valuable.
 So choose wisely!

 1. Seal the Leaky Bucket